Link building services just might be the most misunderstood aspect of SEO.

 The screenshot below is taken from an SEO initiative run by Victorious for an enterprise SaaS company in late 2016 and early 2017.

-In December 2016, Victorious implemented a technical audit of the site, which lead to quick growth of 250 positions for a set of high value targeted keywords.
+In December 2016, Victorious implemented a technical audit of the site, which lead to quick growth of 250 positions for a set of high-value targeted keywords.
 At that point, all SEO activity to these pages paused, as the company decided to hold off on link building for a few months.

-Without corresponding signs of off-page authority to compliment the on-page optimization that occurred during the audit process, the site’s rankings were capped.
+Without corresponding signs of off-page authority to complement the on-page optimization that occurred during the audit process, the site’s rankings were capped.
 At the tail end of January – over a month after the audit was implemented – rankings began to decrease.
 Google has already determined the site itself to be authoritative; the algorithm was now waiting to see other sites provide a vote of confidence that they too saw the site as authoritative.

 In early February, the company chose to initiate link building to our target pages.
 As soon as links went live, the site regained any rankings lost during the lapse.
-Since then, high quality links have been built to the site for 16 consecutive months… See below for the results:
+Since then, high-quality links have been built to the site for 16 consecutive months… See below for the results: